 Taken together, the data reviewed here highlights some interesting and conflicting aspects of iPSC research throughout the animal kingdom.
 Although there exist a reasonable number of well-established animal iPSCs, the lack of description for some species, for example the domestic cat, draws attention to the fact that a global mechanism of cellular reprogramming has certainly not yet been unraveled.
 The non-standardized reports in most species hamper the comparison of some features, such as reprogramming efficiency.
-This information was estimated in some of the studies as the ratio between emerging colonies and seeded cells, and in others, as the ratio between AP-positive colonies and seeded cells.
-In some cases, reprogramming efficiency was not reported at all or was even reported as transduction efficiency, through evaluation of fluorochrome-labeled reprogramming vectors.
+This information was estimated in some of the studies as the ratio between emerging colonies and seeded cells, and in others as the ratio between Alkaline Phosphatase (AP)-positive colonies and seeded cells.
+In some cases, reprogramming efficiency was not reported at all or was even reported as transduction efficiency through evaluation of fluorochrome-labeled reprogramming vectors.
 Another important matter is the lack of proper and robust characterization of some of the generated cell lines.
 Regarding in vitro characterization, perhaps the lack of criteria, based on the fact that no ES-derived cell lines exist, makes it difficult to define whether a given cell line is truly pluripotent or not.

 Furthermore, residual expression of transgenes, even in high passage cells, is still observed in most of the cell lines derived, a flawed hallmark of true reprogramming.
-Alongside this, many of the animal iPS cell lines established were not tested or even failed to produce viable chimeras, the golden standard validation in vivo of these cells’ ability to give rise to cells from all three germ layers, again introducing a veil of doubt regarding the actual reprogramming state of those cells.
+Alongside this, many of the animal iPSC lines established were not tested or even failed to produce viable chimeras, the golden standard validation in vivo of these cells’ ability to give rise to cells from all three germ layers.
+This introduces a veil of doubt regarding the actual reprogramming state of those cells.

 Regardless, even if the generated cells lines are incompletely reprogrammed, there is no doubt that the production of iPSCs is a major breakthrough, especially for those “non-permissive” species.
 However, more comprehensive studies are still very much required to elucidate pluripotency acquisition mechanisms for each of them, once it is already known that they differ from human and mouse.
 Perhaps a deep dive into genomics or proteomics can enlighten us regarding the roles of specific pathways involved in those reprogramming processes and bring us closer to the practical application of iPSCs in such fields as stem cell research, regenerative medicine and reproduction.